-Architecture S1003Q and S1004Q comprise a preprofessional program for those who are interested in architecture and may be considering it as a career.
-Enrollment in both courses is encouraged; however, students are permitted to register for either course independently.
-Students should request a Summer Session application from the Office of Admissions and return it with the \$30 application fee.
-An official transcript of the applicant's most recent work is required.
+Architecture A1003, Introduction to architecture is a preprofessional program for those who are interested in architecture and may be considering it as a career, and for those students who have prior educational experience in design and may wish to complete an additional studio to prepare for application to graduate school.
+Students should request a Summer Session application from the Office of Admissions and return it with the \$35 application fee.
+An official transcript of the applicant's most recent work and a resume are required.
+Submission of examples of graphic, photographic, or other design work is encouraged but not required.
 When the application is complete, the Office of Admissions will notify the applicant of the admission decision.